astralway/webindex/docs/code-guide.md

 ### Page Observer

 The [PageObserver] computes changes to links in a page.
-It queues `+1` and `-1`  for  new and deleted URIs to the uriMap.
+It queues `+1` and `-1`  for  new and deleted URIs to the uriQ.
 It also queues up changes in URIs to the export queue.

 ### URI Combine Queue